microsoft/PowerApps-TestEngine/src/docs/content/learning/technical/11-localization.md

 > 1. If the value does not match the test will return "One or more errors occurred.
 (Exception has been thrown by the target of an invocation.)"
 > 2. Reload the page to reset the sample to the default state

-{% powerfx %}
+{{% powerfx-interactive %}}
 // Settings:
 locale: en-us
 // Code:
 Language()
-{% endpowerfx %}
+{{% /powerfx-interactive %}}

-Want to explore more concepts examples checkout the <a href="/powerfuldev-testing/learning/playground?title=localization" class="btn btn--primary">Learning Playground</a> to explore related testing concepts
+Want to explore more concepts examples checkout the [Learning Playground](/PowerApps-TestEngine/learning/playground?title=localization) to explore related testing concepts

 ## Pre-requisites